HenriqueLucasGomes/ColtecanoNumero1/README.md

 # ColtecanoNumero1
-Game about de coltecano's lifes
+Game about the coltecanos' life
+Jogo sobre a vida dos coltecanos